-- Staff should have procedural awareness of who should address student behaviors or emotional needs during class instruction.
-To maintain the flow of teacher-led instruction, paraeducators and clinicians should be the first line of support rather than the teacher. - Staff should collaborate and role-play appropriate ways to respond to unwanted behaviors that minimize social engagement. - Staff should learn to set effective limits with minimal engagement (resource 9). - Model and role play strategies to provide an effective and un-energetic means to redirect unwanted behavior (e.g. Nurtured Heart Approach concept of "Reset" (resource 10). - Staff should attempt to be attuned to their own emotional states and request to swap out with other staff if becoming too emotionally escalated by student behavior.
+Environmental examples:Staff should have procedural awareness of who should address student behaviors or emotional needs during class instruction.
+To maintain the flow of teacher-led instruction, paraeducators and clinicians should be the first line of support rather than the teacher.

+- Staff should collaborate and role-play appropriate ways to respond to unwanted behaviors that minimize social engagement. - Staff should learn to set effective limits with minimal engagement (resource 9). - Model and role play the Nurtured Heart Approach concept of "Reset" to provide an effective and un-energetic means to redirect unwanted behavior (resource 10). - Staff should attempt to be attuned to their own emotional states and request to swap out with other staff if becoming too emotionally escalated by student behavior.
-- Lead team

-discussions about

-setting effective

-limits, introducing

-"Resets" or similar

-concepts, and team

-awareness of

-handling power

-struggles with

-students.

-- Develop procedures for requesting team support/duty swap.

-- Be aware of staff arousal signs and

-- Collaborate with the team to identify "preferred staff" to address student behaviors during instructional time. - Reinforce procedures of requesting team support/duty swap. - Collaborate with the team regarding effectiveness of response to behaviors and adjustment as
+Teacher role examples: Lead team discussions about setting effective limits, introducing "Resets," and team awareness of handling power struggles with students.
+Develop procedures for requesting team support/duty swap.
+Be aware of staff arousal signs and proactively support breaks for staff to minimize energy given to unwanted behaviors.
+Clinician role examples: Collaborate with team to identify "preferred staff" to address student behaviors during instructional time.
+Reinforce procedures of requesting team support/duty swap.
+Collaborate with team regarding effectiveness of response to behaviors and adjustment as needed.
+Provide support and feedback to team regarding use of support/duty swap behaviors. regarding use of support/duty swap procedures.

-- Collaborate with the team regarding effectiveness of response to behaviors and adjustment as needed. - Provide support and feedback to the team regarding use of support/duty swap procedures. - Make sure all staff are trained in the Nurtured Heart Approach (NHA) or another similar program.

-- Respond to student behaviors as indicated by team collaboration. - Reinforce procedures by requesting team support/duty swap - Support during requested support/duty swap.

-proactively support

-breaks for staff to

-minimize energy

-given to unwanted

-behaviors.

-- Ensure site and district administration are familiar with responses. - Ensure aides are familiar with response and that they follow through with response, problem-solving strategies, and reinforcement procedures.

-- needed. - Provide support and feedback to the team regarding use of support/duty swap procedures. - Observe in classrooms and collect data on NHA/similar program implementation. - Schedule regular coaching meetings with staff to discuss/train on the NHA/similar program.

-2.3 Behavior Intervention Plans (BIP) or Direct Treatment Protocols (DTP) include prevention, teaching, reinforcement, responses to behavior, and communication provisions for students who require them.
+2.3 Behavior Plans (BIP) or Direct Treatment Protocols (DTP) are in place for students who require them that include prevention, teaching, reinforcement, responses to behavior, and communication provisions.

-- BIP/DTP summary sheets are available to general education teachers and paraprofessionals. - Frequent opportunities exist for students to select reinforcers through use of a reinforcement inventory (resources 11,12).

-- Data is collected regarding frequency of problem behaviors and replacement behaviors (resource 13). - Classroom staff is aware of triggers, language for management of behavior, and stage of regulation for each student. - Classroom staff know what to do if the challenging behavior happens again.
+- BIP/DTP summary sheets are available to para-professionals. - BIP/DTP summary sheets are available to general education teachers. - Frequent opportunities exist for students to select reinforcers through use of a reinforcement inventory (resources 11,12). - Data is collected regarding frequency of problem behaviors and replacement behaviors (resource 13). - Classroom staff is aware of triggers, language for management of behavior, and stage of regulation for each student. - Classroom staff know what to do if the challenging behavior happens again.